Goto main content

 Map of Humanity & Inclusion's interventions in DRC

 The Democratic Republic of Congo (DRC) is facing a major humanitarian and health crisis that affected more than 26.4 million people in 2022, including 14.2 million children.
+The crises are the consequence of decades of local and regional insecurity and instability, particularly affecting the eastern provinces of the country.

-The current crisis is the consequence of decades of local and regional insecurity, particularly in the eastern provinces.
-Over the years, armed conflicts and recurrent inter-community violence have left the population very vulnerable.
-The end of 2022 and the beginning of 2023 were marked by the resurgence of the M23 armed group in the province of North Kivu, triggering massive population displacements in the area.
+The DRC, which is the second largest country in Africa, has a history of power struggles over its wealth.
+This is still the root cause of most of its troubles.
+Over the years, armed conflict and inter-community violence have left communities extremely vulnerable.
+The end of 2022 and the beginning of 2023 were marked by the resurgence of the M23 armed group in the province of North Kivu, triggering massive population displacements.
 In the Kasai region, inter-community conflicts caused by increased competition for access to political and customary power persisted throughout 2022, as did tensions over the control of economic and land resources.
-Finally, in the Maï-Ndombe province in the west of the country, a new crisis emerged, with violent inter-community clashes in the Kwamouth territory since June 2022.
+Finally, in the Maï-Ndombe province in the west of the country, a new crisis emerged in June 2022, with violent inter-community clashes in the Kwamouth territory.
+These clashes are thought to be mainly due to land issues and customary taxes.
+The violence has gradually spread to the neighbouring provinces of Kwilu and Kwango, with the first signs of trouble in Kinshasa.

-Number of HI staff: 150 people
+Number of HI staff: 137 people

 Programmed opened in: 1995